huggingface/dataset-viewer/docs/source/duckdb_cli_vector_similarity_search.md

-# Vector Similarity Search
+# Perform vector similarity search

-In the latest release of DuckDB (version 0.10.0), a cool feature called Fixed-Length Arrays was added.
+The Fixed-Length Arrays feature was added in DuckDB version 0.10.0.
 This lets you use vector embeddings in DuckDB tables, making your data analysis even more powerful.

 Additionally, the array_cosine_similarity function was introduced.
 This function measures the cosine of the angle between two vectors, indicating their similarity.
 A value of 1 means they’re perfectly aligned, 0 means they’re perpendicular, and -1 means they’re completely opposite.

 Let's explore how to use this function for similarity searches.
 In this section, we’ll show you how to perform similarity searches using DuckDB.

-We will use the dataset [asoria/awesome-chatgpt-prompts-embeddings](https://huggingface.co/datasets/asoria/awesome-chatgpt-prompts-embeddings).
+We will use the [asoria/awesome-chatgpt-prompts-embeddings](https://huggingface.co/datasets/asoria/awesome-chatgpt-prompts-embeddings) dataset.

 First, let's preview a few records from the dataset: